dalejn/7T-COS-hippocampal-subfields/README.md

 ---

-##Porting simplified multivariateTemplateConstruction into ANTsR
+##Porting simplified multivariateTemplateConstruction into ANTsR in multivariateTemplateConstruction.R

-Scripts work and with a few tweaks, can make the multiple iterations automatic
+Scripts work and with a few tweaks, can make the multiple iterations automatic.

-Individual steps of template construction (registrations, applying transforms, averaging transformed images) in '/pieces'.
-Example run for multiple iterations of the linear and non-linear transforms in '/test_run'
+Example run for multiple iterations of the linear (rigid and affine) and non-linear (BSplineSyN) transforms in '/test_run'

 Issues: